biof309/spring2019/20190305/README.md

 ## GitHub Pages and HTML slides

 ### Review
+- Run code (by line or selection)
+    - in PyCharm
+    - in VScode
+- Run files
+    - in PyCharm
+- Import modules
+- Keyboard shortcuts
-- Run code in PyCharm
+    - in PyCharm
-- Run code in VScode
+    - in VScode
+- Git usage
-- Keyboard shortcuts in PyCharm
+    - in PyCharm
+    - in VScode
-- Keyboard shortcuts in VScode
+- Git usage in VScode
-- Activity from previous class
+- Previous activity
     - Dictionary[name, interest]
     - `difflib` for fuzzy matching
     - `pathlib` for reading/writing files

 ### New material
-- VScode LiveShare
-- Combine dictionaries
+- Run files
-- Git usage in PyCharm
-- Git usage in VScode
+    - in VS code
+- GitHub Pages
-- Markdown
+- Markdown (`.md`)
+    - versus reStructuredText (`.rst`)
 - HTML slides
+    - Pandoc
+    - Jupyter notebook
+- Functions (in `make_slides.py`)
+    - Type hints
+    - Docstrings
+    - Testing with `pytest`
-- GitHub Pages
+    - `sys.argv`
-- GitHub Classroom
+- New Activity
+    - Make a markdown file to introduce yourself to the class
+    - Use `pypandoc` to create HTML slides
+    - Decide who you might want to work with for the final project